-For the allocation price analysis, the data were limited to representative prices, which were between \$1.20/lb and \$5.00/lb for 2007-2009, \$1.80/lb and \$5.00/lb for 2010-2014, \$1.80/lb and \$5.50/lb for 2015-2016, and more recently, \$1.80/lb and \$9.00/lb (2017 onward; Appendix 6).
+For the allocation price analysis, the data were limited to representative prices, which were between \$1.20/lb and \$5.00/lb for 2007-2009, \$1.80/lb and \$5.00/lb for 2010-2014, \$1.80/lb and \$5.50/lb for 2015-2016, and more recently, \$1.80/lb and \$9.50/lb (2017 onward; Appendix 6).
 Unadjusted inflation prices were used when determining outlier price values each year, whereas inflation-adjusted average values are compared across time.
 As the pounds per allocation transfer are variable, all statistics were computed using a weighted pound model and not on a transactional basis.

-In the early years of the program, representative prices were between 19% and 39% of all submitted prices.
-There was some improvement between 2014 and 2020 thanks to outreach efforts, with roughly 50 - 60% of the allocation prices containing representative prices (Table 20).
-The implementation of requiring allocation transfer prices with each transfer in late 2020 further improved the percentage of representative prices reported to 74%.
+In the early years of the program (2007 - 2013), representative prices were between 19% and 39% of all submitted prices.
+There was some improvement between 2014 and 2019 thanks to outreach efforts, with 46 - 59% of the allocation prices containing representative prices (Table 20).
+Requiring allocation transfer prices with each transfer in late 2020 further improved the percentage of representative prices reported to 74%.
 There is still a need to improve reported allocation prices.
-Average allocation inflation-adjusted price per pound has steadily increased, from just under \$2.50/lb to just over \$3.80/lb.
+Average allocation inflation-adjusted price per pound has steadily increased, from \$2.71/lb to just over \$4/lb.
 The median value in recent years has been slightly greater than the average value.
 When median values are greater than average values, this indicates that there are more values on the lower end of the distribution.
 These lower values may be due to fluctuations in allocation price across regions or during the year.